Second Monday Book Club Discussion

 Pick up a copy at the library and join us!
 Ages 18 + are welcome.

-June 12: The Kitchen House by Kathleen Grissom
+March 12: Glory Over Everything: Beyond the Kitchen House by Kathleen Grissom

 (Subject to change based on availability of books)